pwittchen/ReactiveBeacons/README.md

 If you want to know, how to use this library with Kotlin, check `app-kotlin` sample.

-If you would like to know, how to use library inside Android Service, check `app-service` sample.

 Compatibility with different Android versions
 ---------------------------------------------